CWahl28/CWahl28.github.io/journal/entries/markdowntables.md

-# Today we will practice mmarkdown tables, links, and pictures.
+# Today we will practice markdown tables, links, and pictures.

 1. This is a list
 - this is also a list